Food Justice Leader

 Food Justice Leader Description

-- Attend all assigned shifts, weekly planning meetings, trainings, and Tenderloin Healthy Corner Store Coalition monthly meetings.
+- Attend all assigned shifts, monthly planning meetings, and trainings.

-- Work with Project Coordinators, Tenderloin residents, other Tenderloin Food Justice Leaders, Coalition, and staff to plan and implement Coalition activities such as: store redesigns, outreach events, and other events related to community food access.
+- Work with Program Supervisor, OMI residents Coalition, and staff to plan and implement Coalition activities such as: store redesigns, outreach events, and other events related to community food access.

 - Food Justice Leaders will receive training on such topics as: health/nutrition as it relates to a retail environment, product purchasing and

-merchandising, and an overall knowledge of the retail environment of a corner store in the Tenderloin.
+merchandising, and an overall knowledge of the retail environment of a corner store in the OMI.

-- Develop and maintain relationships with Coalition members and other Tenderloin community members, store owners, merchants, city officials, and organizations.
+- Develop and maintain relationships with Coalition members and other OMI community members, storeowners, merchants, city officials, and organizations.

-- Represent and share the work of food justice and healthy retail in the Tenderloin at community events, city hearings, and relevant meetings.
+- Represent and share the work of food justice and healthy retail in the OMI at community events, city hearings, and relevant meetings.

 - Work as a peer educator to engage community members, individually and through public speaking, to educate and inform them about our work and healthy lifestyles choices.